🌿 August Pick is live — Tales from the Dawn-Lit Mountains: Stories from Arunachal Pradesh by Subi Taba ↗

 For readers from outside the region, his writing offers a window into the lives of the Nagas—their struggles, joys, traditions, and everyday realities.
 Whether he is writing about the rhythms of daily life or the complexities of socio-political change, Jim captures them with authenticity, warmth, and insight.

-🏬 Available at indie stores
+🏬 At these indie stores

-Known stockists in the Northeast.
 Stock changes — call ahead.

 Prologue Bookstore & Library